In 2021, tuition for full-time Andrew College students was $18,214 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Andrew College undergrads use financial aid to help pay for school.
-In 2021, 183 of the 293 undergrads enrolled received financial aid.
-Andrew College meets 57 percent of the demonstrated financial need for undergraduates.
+The majority of Andrew College undergrads use financial aid to to cover the cost of tuition.
+In 2022, 201 of the 301 undergrads enrolled received financial aid.
+Andrew College meets 58% of the demonstrated financial need for undergraduates.

 |Most Common Loans for Andrew College Students|